Mitigram/docker-compose-build/README.md

 `docker` or `docker-compose`, etc.) is redirected to `stderr`.

-To use this script in your projects, you can either make this project a [submodule] or [subtree] of your main project, or simply copy the last version of the script.
-The script will automatically check if there are new versions available once all build and push operations have finished.
-It will print a warning when a new version is available.
+To use this script in your projects, you can either make this project a [submodule] or [subtree] of your main project.
+The script will print a warning when a new version is available.

   [compose]: https://compose-spec.io/
   [submodule]: https://git-scm.com/book/en/v2/Git-Tools-Submodules